Preface

 If you are a bodybuilder or you have a job that constantly rips muscle tissue that needs to be rebuilt, you may need more protein.

-You may be deficient in vitamin B12.
+You may be deficient in vitamin B12 or other nutrients.

 If you started a vegan diet recently, your chance of being deficient in B12 is probably small unless you started with a deficiency.
 This is because your body normally stores enough to last well over a year.8